 Makers of Majolica

-Two of the most recognized American names are Griffin, Smith and Hill (pieces marked Etruscan) and Chesapeake Pottery.
+Many pieces of majolica had no identifying marks.
+Some of the most notable English majolica manufacturers that did mark their wares are Minton, Wedgwood, Holdcroft and George Jones.
+Two of the most recognized American names are Griffen, Smith, and Hill (pieces marked Etruscan) as well as and Chesapeake Pottery.
 Items with these marks, especially the English versions, can be quite expensive with some of them selling in the thousands although most list in the hundreds.

 One pattern found fairly frequently, combining pinkish-coral colored seashells with dark sea-themed greenery, is known as Shell and Seaweed.
-It was produced by Griffin, Smith and Hill (Etruscan) in Pheonixville, Pa. in the late 1800s.
+It was produced by Griffen, Smith, and Hill (Etruscan) in Phoenixville, Pennsylvania, in the late 1800s.

 How Condition Affects the Value of Majolica